nikkNizz/Drawish/README.md

 [Video](https://drive.google.com/file/d/1jMbZppeGw3zGTbC74FTZjxg4T8YVSmn-/view?usp=sharing)

 #### Restore point
-You can save a restore point from the [image->Set as restore point] menu.
+You can save a restore point from the [image->Set as restore point] menu (or F1 key).
 Any previous points will be deleted.
-Go back to the saved point at any time from the [Image->Restore] menu.
+Go back to the saved point at any time from the [Image->Restore] menu (F12).
 Cancel the operation with ctrl-Z or undo